Austin Real Estate Market Intelligence

 For Sellers

-Spring Momentum Is Real — Price With Precision
+Spring Momentum Carried Into Summer — Price With Precision

 For Investors

 Austin's lease market continues to absorb demand as homeownership affordability constraints keep a substantial share of residents as long-term renters.
-City of Austin closed leases rose 1.6% year-over-year in April, and pending lease transactions climbed sharply—pointing to a healthy incoming tenant pipeline.
-Median rent at $2,150 per month inside the city remains well-supported by the metro's tech-anchored employment base, offering investors stable income while home price normalization creates better entry valuations.
+Across the Austin-Round Rock-San Marcos MSA, closed leases held roughly flat year-over-year in April (the most recent month with full lease data available), while pending lease transactions climbed nearly 13%—pointing to a healthy incoming tenant pipeline.
+A median MSA rent near $2,100 per month remains well-supported by the metro's tech-anchored employment base, offering investors stable income while home price normalization creates better entry valuations.

-Austin Rental Market — April 2026 (City of Austin)
+Austin Rental Market — April 2026 (Austin-Round Rock-San Marcos MSA)

-Austin's Rental Market Holds Steady Heading Into Summer
+Austin's Rental Market Stays Resilient Heading Into Summer

-The City of Austin lease market showed resilient activity in April 2026.
-According to ABoR's April data, 1,349 leases closed during the month—a 1.6% year-over-year increase—as renter demand held firm despite an expanded supply of rental inventory across the metro.
+The Austin-Round Rock-San Marcos MSA lease market showed resilient activity in April 2026, the most recent month with full leasing data published in ABoR's monthly report at time of writing.
+2,631 leases closed during the month—essentially flat year-over-year—as renter demand held firm despite an expanded supply of rental inventory across the metro.

-Median rent in Austin settled at $2,150 per month, a 6.5% decline from April 2025, giving renters meaningfully more value than they had a year ago.
-Active lease listings fell 6.4% year-over-year to 1,975 units, pointing to healthy absorption as the spring leasing season ramps up.
-For property investors, the combination of firm transaction volume and a shrinking active supply base suggests that rental demand remains structurally durable in a city where elevated home prices continue to redirect would-be buyers toward the rental market.
+Median rent across the MSA settled at $2,100 per month, a 4.5% decline from April 2025, giving renters meaningfully more value than they had a year ago.
+Active lease listings fell 7.3% year-over-year to 3,810 units, while pending lease transactions climbed 12.9%, pointing to healthy absorption as the spring leasing season ramped up.
+For property investors, the combination of firm transaction volume and a shrinking active supply base suggests that rental demand remains structurally durable in a metro where elevated home prices continue to redirect would-be buyers toward the rental market.

 Central Texas Coverage Area